 Obesity is about much more than just gaining extra pounds—it's a chronic condition that can affect many aspects of your overall health.
 Do you know the truth about obesity?

-True or false: Obesity affects more than 30 percent of all adults in the U.S.
+True or false: Obesity affects 40 percent of adults in the U.S.

 True.
-More than 2 in 3 Americans are obese or overweight, and 1 in 3 is obese.
-Obesity—or having too much body fat—is different than simply weighing too much, although both obesity and overweight describe weighing more than is recommended for one's height.
+More than 2 in 3 Americans are obese or overweight, and 2 in 5 are obese.
+Obesity—or having too much body fat—is different from simply weighing too much, although both obesity and overweight describe weighing more than is recommended for one's height.

 True or false: Losing a lot of weight is the only way to improve your health if you're obese.

 False.
 Shedding as little as 5 to 10 percent of your total body weight over a six-month period can lower your risk for heart disease and other illnesses.
 And getting enough exercise improves health and can lessen the damage obesity causes—even if you don't lose weight.

 True or false: Obesity contributes to certain types of cancer.

 True.
 Certain types of cancer—including breast cancer in postmenopausal women, as well as colorectal cancer—have been linked to obesity.